i18next/next-i18next/README.md

 })
 ```

+The `localeSubpaths` object must also be passed into `next.config.js`, via the `nextI18NextRewrites` util, which you can import from `next-i18next/rewrites`.

 The `localeSubpaths` option is a key/value mapping, where keys are the locale itself (case sensitive) and values are the subpath without slashes.

 Now, all your page routes will be duplicated across all your locale subpaths.
 Here's an example: